 Some authors try to fix their info dumping with flashbacks, but flashbacks can be a form of info dumping.
 If you stop the forward momentum of the story to have a long flashback in order to reveal information, it can annoy readers and take them out of the experience.

-Even though the flashback is written like a scene rather than telling, if it is a long scene, it distracts from the forward momentum.
+Even if the flashback is written like a scene rather than a told info dump, it still distracts from the forward momentum.

 Generally, readers want to know what will happen next, not what happened in the past.

 Flashbacks can work if they are firmly woven into the present story and do not take up too much room.
 When done well, they can create dramatic tension and add texture to a story.

 To do this well, keep the flashback brief—a few sentences—and launch right into the forward momentum of the story.